getsentry/rb/README.md

-# Abanico
+# rb

-Also known as the library to be renamed.
+rb - the redis blaster.

+The fastest way to talk to many redis nodes.